STS-79

 STS-79 was the 17th flight of Space Shuttle Atlantis, and the 79th mission of the Space Shuttle program.
-The flight saw Atlantis dock with the Russian space station Mir to deliver equipment, supplies and relief personnel.
+The flight saw Atlantis dock with the Russian space station Mir to deliver equipment, supplies and to exchange personnel participating in long-duration stays aboard the station as part of the Shuttle–Mir program.
 A variety of scientific experiments were also conducted aboard Atlantis by her crew.
 It was the first shuttle mission to rendezvous with a fully assembled Mir, and the fourth rendezvous of a shuttle to the space station.